 Set a Goal

-Now that you have established your “why,” setting a goal will help keep you motivated.
+Now that you have established your “why,” setting a goal will help keep you motivated to run.
 A measurable goal that you can track and be accountable for can get you where you want to be.
-Make your goal clear, well defined and attainable within a specific time-frame so you can celebrate your achievement once it’s met.
+Make your goal clear, well-defined and attainable within a specific time frame so you can celebrate your achievement once it’s met.

 Have a Plan

 If you are new to running, don’t make the mistake of going from zero to a 5K in a few weeks.
-Follow a training plan that provides you a systematic approach to move from walking to running, helping you to train safely and, more importantly, stay injury-free.
-Apps like Couch to 5K or seeking out a personal trainer or running coach can provide you with a step-by-step plan to help you get better at moving one foot in front of the other.
+Follow a training plan that provides you with a systematic approach to move from walking to running, helping you to train safely and, more importantly, stay injury-free.
+Apps like Couch to 5K or seeking out a personal trainer or running coach can provide you with a step-by-step plan to help motivate yourself to run by getting better at moving one foot in front of the other.